Fraternal Order of Police - Labor Council & Company

 Seasonal Laborer-Public Works Division

 The City of Huber Heights is seeking qualified applicants for Seasonal Laborer within the Public Works Division.
 Applicants must be at least 18 years of age and have a valid State of Ohio Driver License.
 Under general supervision, this position performs maintenance of all park facilities and all public buildings and grounds along with operating power and hand tools, mowers, trimmers, and other various maintenance equipment.
 Process will include screening of applications.
 Successful candidate will submit to a background investigation, physical and drug screen.
 Individuals interested in this position should submit an application to the City of Huber Heights, Human Resources Department, 6131 Taylorsville Road, Huber Heights, OH 45424.
-Revision of applications will begin March 1, 2017 and open until filled.
+Position open until filled.
 The City of Huber Heights is an Equal Opportunity Employer.

 Please click here for the employment application.